Blizzdex/ampel/README.md

 }
 return color, err
 ```
-The only thing it does is sending a SQL query to our postgres DB, that stores the ampel's color (yep that's right, it stores one color and nothing else...)
+The only thing it does is it sends a SQL query to our postgres DB, that stores the ampel's color (yep that's right, it stores one color and nothing else...)
 But how did we even set up a connection to any Db anywhere?

 ### 2.1+ (Set up Db connection)